anoopsarkar/nlp-class/hw2.md

 features that are observed in the reference will tend to get positive weights.

+In the above pseudo-code, when $$z_{[1:n]} \neq t_{[1:n]}^{(j)}$$ this is counted as a mistake made by the perceptron.
+The theory behind the algorithm states that the number of mistakes is bounded by a factor called the *margin* of the dataset.
+In practice, you should check that the number of mistakes in for an epoch t is smaller than epoch t-1.
+We stop before the number of mistakes is zero because there might be examples in the training data that can never be correctly predicted.

-The algorithm is described in much greater detail in the following paper:
+The algorithm and the theory behind it is described in much greater detail in the following paper:

 > Michael Collins.
 [Discriminative Training Methods for Hidden
 > Markov Models: Theory and Experiments with Perceptron